ClickCease

 Though larger carriers are expected to fare well – indeed, many have already made the switch to electronic logging – small carriers and owner-operators may bear the brunt of the impact.
 Industry analysts expect that some such carriers may be forced to fold under the strain of new equipment and personnel costs and lost productivity, and some estimates suggest the exodus could be great enough to reduce total hauling capacity by as much as three to five percent.
 These factors may also combine to push trucking rates higher, potentially leading to a far wider impact throughout the industry and the economy as a whole.

 While there’s no doubt that improving safety in the transportation industry is an important and worthwhile goal, the impending ELD mandate remains a hotly contested issue.
 The impact on the industry, both short- and long-term, remains an open question with potentially serious ramifications.
-For better or worse, few answers are likely to come until the regulation goes into effect this December.

 More Recent Stories